 BLUETTI to Debut its Latest EP900 Home Power Backup System at CES 2023

-LAS VEGAS, Jan.
-3, 2023 /PRNewswire/ -- BLUETTI, a pioneer in the clean energy storage industry, has decided to showcase its new model EP900 and other power backup products at the upcoming CES 2023, the world's biggest tech conference.
+TORONTO, Jan.
+3, 2023 /CNW/ -- BLUETTI, a pioneer in the clean energy storage industry, will showcase its new model EP900 and other power backup products at the upcoming CES 2023.
 It claims to redefine home energy at Las Vegas Convention Center, North Hall #9335, January 5-8, 2023.

 EP900+B500 - Modular Energy Storage System for Whole House